Credit Card Consolidation

 Debt Settlement (aka Debt Forgiveness)

 Many people that enroll onto this plan focus on the benefits of the lower payment and quick payoff timeframe.
 After all, this plan undoubtedly offers the lowest monthly payment of the four options.
 However, that benefit comes with some headaches.
 In order for your creditors to reduce the balance owed, you need to fall severely delinquent with your accounts.
 And we are not talking just a few days delinquent.
-Unfortunately, you will need to fall months and months behind to the point where your credit score is obviously shattered.
+Unfortunately, you will need to fall months and months behind to the point where your credit score tanks.

 Debt settlement also has tax consequences.
 The amount of debt forgiven will be considered taxable income.
 You can expect the IRS to come knocking right away.
 You also have the possibility of getting sued by your creditors which can possibly lead to wage garnishment if the settlement isn’t made in time.